racrac5/racrac5.github.io/README.md

 ### Consulting

 I have 3+ years of Consulting Experience in Technology and Digital Tranformation.
-Currently, I am a member of Boston Consulting Group's Customer Journeys and F2B Transformation practice, where I have supported more than 35 ambitious programs across the Banking, Insurance, Public Sector, Hospitality, and B2B SaaS industries.
-My work at BCG has been varied, and included product roadmapping, workshop planning & moderation, conducting due dilligences, industry benchmarking, expert interviewing, client pitches, and agile product design.
+I was most recently a member of the Boston Consulting Group's Customer Journeys and F2B Transformation practice, where I supported more than 35 ambitious programs across the Banking, Insurance, Public Sector, Hospitality, and B2B SaaS industries.
+My work included product roadmapping, workshop planning & moderation, conducting due dilligences, industry benchmarking, expert interviews, client pitches, and agile product design.

-Previously, I was an Anaslyst at Deloitte in the Customer & Marketing Life Sciences Practice working as a business analyst and APM on SaaMD (software as a medical device) products for Diabetes as well as Neurological and Immunological conditions.
+Previously, I was an Analyst at Deloitte in the Customer & Marketing Life Sciences Practice working as a business analyst and APM on SaaMD (software as a medical device) products for Diabetes as well as Neurological and Immunological conditions.

-Beyond my formal employment at BCG and Deloitte, I have also worked as an Inspire lo-bono Consultant, working with the Chicago area non-profit Sisters in Cinema.
+Beyond my formal employment at BCG and Deloitte, I have also worked as an Inspire pro-bono Consultant, working with the Chicago area non-profit Sisters in Cinema.
 I developed a fundraising strategy and configured a CRM system to improve fundraising capacity on their behalf so that staff could focus on their mission of improving young Chicagoan's access to the arts.

 ### Startups

 I have been fascinated with startups and bootstrapping since I first became passionnate about a product during my days 3-D printing impact resistant plastics as a High School Science Fair Geek.
-A quick summary of some past team's I've been involved with:
+A quick summary of some team's I am / have been involved with:

-- **Pie, Growth Team**, I am leading efforts to grow a new Social Network focused on combatting lonliness by identifying and fostering high-potential interpersonal connections that would otherwise go undeveloped
+- **Pie, Growth Team, Present**, I am leading efforts to grow a new Social Network focused on combatting lonliness by identifying and fostering high-potential interpersonal connections that would otherwise go undeveloped

-- - **Stealth, Product Advisor**, I am consulting a founder of an early-stage LATAM-focused B2C FinTech company on customer segmentation, market research, and establishing a roadmap to PMF.
+- **Stealth, Product Advisor, Present**, I am consulting a founder of an early-stage LATAM-focused B2C FinTech company on customer segmentation, market research, and establishing a roadmap to PMF.

 - **Quibbl, Chief of Staff**, I helped build a gameified approach to comment sections designed to reduce trolling and hate speech while rewarding thoughtful debate and genuine reflection by tracking commenter behavior and promoting comments from rule-abiding users.

-- **Sedelle, Technical Consultant**, I consulted a founder on design choices and technical flaws in an early build of a early-stage beauty and wellness marketplace
+- **Sedelle, Technical Consultant**, I consulted a founder on design choices and technical flaws in alpha and beta builds of a beauty and wellness marketplace

 # Education